quant-shop/fatalv2/README.md

 **Base files**:

-* Base files for data process are stored in the `code` folder.
+* Base files for data processing are stored in the `code` folder.

 * `data`

-  - Raw data is stored in the `data` folder.
+  - All raw data is stored or saved in the `data` folder.

   - Data analysis and results are stored in `output` and `report` folders.